 Jean Antoine Carrel (1829 – 1890)

-Jean Antoine Carrel “il Bersagliere” was born in Cretaz in Valtournenche in 1829 and worked as a shepherd and farmer in his youth.
-A hunter and great climber, he loved his homeland which led him to acquire a great skill in climbing and travelling the mountains in safety; he was called Bersagliere (marksman) because of his participation in the War of Independence.
-Over the years in which explorers and mountain climbers began to become interested in the Matterhorn he was the only man of the valley who believed in the possibility to climb the Gran Becca (name which the Votornen, residents of the valley, gave to the Matterhorn).
-In this passion he glimpsed a new trade and perceived a future for himself and his people.
-He was a coarse and determined man, a proud and difficult person to deal with; as a guide he was unparalleled for his bravery, safety and courage.
-His friend-rival Edward Whymper will consider him “the most elegant climber he has ever seen”, the only one with whom it is possible to reach the top of Gran Becca (Matterhorn).
+Jean-Antoine Carrel “il Bersagliere”, was born in Cretaz in Valtournenche in 1829, he grew up as a shepherd and farmer.
+A hunter and a great walker, he loved his land and this lead him to acquire a great ability to climb and travel over the mountains safely; he is called the bersagliere for his participation in the Wars of Independence.
+In the years in which explorers and mountaineers began to take an interest in the Matterhorn, he was the only man in the valley who believed in the possibility of climbing the Gran Becca (the name by which the Votornen, inhabitants of the valley, called the Matterhorn), he saw in this passion a new profession, he sensed a future for himself and for his people.
+Rude, resolute, haughty and difficult to treat, as a guide he was unmatched for skill, confidence and courage.
+Friend-rival Edward Whymper considered him “the most elegant climber I have ever seen”, the only one with whom it is possible to reach the summit of Gran Becca (Matterhorn).
 He conquered the Matterhorn, being the first man to climb it from the Italian side on 17th July 1865.